alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 <!-- <script type="text/javascript" src="js/formatter.js"> </script> -->
 <link rel="stylesheet" type="text/css" href="css/style.css">

 Criminal networks are a huge and ubiquitous problem in modern societies.
 However, effective and general approaches to interrupt their functioning are still an open problem.
 In this post, I will be applying a method of network dismantling in four cocaine smuggling networks.
 These networks are a result of operations[^1] from 2006 to 2009, covering countries such as Brazil, Colombia, Mexico, Spain and Uruguay.
+Lastly, I will suggest that these networks might be modeled using an extension of the Barabási-Albert model.

 [^1]: The data used here was downloaded from the [UCINET](https://sites.google.com/site/ucinetsoftware/home?authuser=0) covert datasets.